mrwconsulting/cdk-monorepo/README.md

 * Commitizen plugin automates the whole package release workflow including: determining the next version number, generating changelog, and publishing the package.
 It analyses the commit messages, which are usually in a well known format like Conventional Commits, and then decides the next version.

 ![image](docs/images/semantic_versioning.png)

+* [chore]: changes that aren't user-facing.
+* [docs]: changes that affect the documentation.
+* [feat]: changes that introduce a new feature.
+* [fix]: changes that patch a bug.
+* [perf]: changes which improve performance.
+* [refactor]: changes which neither fix a bug nor add a feature.
+* [revert]: changes that revert a previous commit.
+* [style]: changes that don't affect code logic, such as white-spaces, formatting, missing semi-colons.
+* [test]: changes that add missing tests or correct existing tests.
 ### Initial Setup

 Execute following commands: